Review: Vietnamese Indie Game 'Hoa' Is a Soothing Oasis in the Age of Anxiety | Saigoneer

 Do no harm, kill nothing

-A plethora of platform games of decades past have become classics that define eras, including names like Mario and its many influences: Rayman, Sonic, Mega Man, Metroid etc. Hoa harks back to the olden days when a successful jump could inspire utter glee and speed run records dictated classroom hierarchies.
+A plethora of platform games of decades past have become classics that define eras, including names like Mario, Rayman, Sonic, Mega Man, Metroid etc. Hoa harks back to the olden days when a successful jump could inspire utter glee and speed run records dictated classroom hierarchies.
 Nonetheless, the game sets itself apart from vintage greats with a steadfast belief in non-violence and healing.
 Unlike its predecessors, there aren’t any tangible villains to be fought in Hoa.
 There isn’t an HP bar, extra-life mushrooms, offensive spells to learn, or timed rush.
 Each main stage culminates with meeting a “boss,” but they aren’t the malevolent kind and will bestow a new “power” after task completion.

 The lack of enmity is a deliberate design decision embraced by its makers.
 “The overall idea is that we don’t want anyone dying,” Tùng told the LA Times.
 “We want the game to be not very challenging for people to play, but at the same time we don’t want it to be boring.”